 Spring a Leak is also a lot of fun, particularly for smaller children.
 It is a 2,400 square foot water splash area.
 It has lots of water fountains and sprinklers for the kids to play in.

-There are some paid activities on Castaway Cay as well.
-There are a variety of Disney Castaway Cay Port Adventures to choose from.
-You really can enjoy Castaway Cay without spending any additional money at all, but there are some activities for a fee which may interest you and your family.
+There are some paid activities and excursions on Castaway Cay as well.
+There are a variety of Disney Castaway Cay excursions to choose from.
+You really can enjoy Castaway Cay without spending any additional money at all, but there are some activities for an extra cost which may interest you and your family.

 Some of the least expensive and good value extras are the equipment rentals on Castaway Cay.
 You need to head to Marge’s Barges and Sea Charter Dock on the Family Beach for rentals.